Effectiveness of Contact Tracing on Networks with Cliques: Automatic Generation of the Next-generation Matrices

-We show how the next-generation matrix can be constructed for any size of $c$ by an algorithm described here.
-The construction by going through every motif and considering what are the transitions and expected values leading out of that motif.
-That is, we go one motif at a time, starting from the one that has only a single infected node and the rest of the nodes susceptible, construct the motifs one time step away from that motif and the expected number of new motifs produced.
+We show how the next-generation matrix can be constructed for any clique size $c$ by an algorithm described here.
+The construction is done by going through every motif and considering the transitions and expected values leading out of that motif.
+That is, we go one motif at a time, starting from the one with only a single infected node and the rest of the nodes susceptible, constructing the motifs one time and stepping away from that motif and the expected number of new motifs produced.